rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

     - Solar thermal: `flat plate collectors <https://oemof-thermal.readthedocs.io/en/stable/solar_thermal_collector.html>`_ of `oemof.thermal <https://github.com/oemof/oemof-thermal>`_

+.. _dispatchable_sources:

 Dispatchable sources of generation
 ==================================

 `Examples`:

     - Fuel sources
-    - Run-of-the-river hydro power plant
     - Deep-ground geothermal plant (ground assumed to allow unlimited extraction of heat, not depending on season)

-Fuel sources are added as dispatchable sources, which still can have development, investment, operational and dispatch costs.
+Fuel sources are added as dispatchable sources, which can have development, investment, operational and dispatch costs.
-They are added by adding a column in `energyProviders.CSV`, and setting file_name to `None`.
+They are added to `energyProduction.csv`, while setting :ref:`filename-label` to `None`.

+Fuel sources are for example needed as source for a diesel generator (diesel), biogas plant (gas) or a condensing power plant (gas, coal, ...), see :ref:`energy_conversion`.

 Energy providers, even though also dispatchable sources of generation, should be added via `energyProviders.csv`, as there are some additional features available then, see :ref:`energy_providers`.